 The divorce has left Brad Pitt and Angelina Jolie ready for a child custody battle, as well as property division.
 Here’s a brief overview.

-These misconceptions demonstrate the importance of understanding the complex world of family law in order to avoid serious mistakes or oversights that could jeopardize the outcome of a family law case.
+This blog addresses five of the common myths or misunderstandings about family law that I have frequently encountered in my practice.
+These family law misconceptions demonstrate the importance of understanding the complex world of family law in order to avoid serious mistakes or oversights that could jeopardize the outcome of a family law case.
+1. […]

-Having a martial agreement in place can help you protect your assets during a divorce.
-Find out more about California premarital agreements.
+When it comes to martial agreements in California, having something in place can help you protect your assets during a divorce.